(First published 2/2/2023. Last updated 3/26/2026)

 According to the study, mold could appear in finished cacao or chocolate for the following reasons:

-• Not drying the seeds well enough (which reduces the moisture content)
+- Not drying the seeds well enough (leaving too much moisture content)

-• Storing dried seeds for too long or in a place that’s too humid
+- Storing dried seeds in a place that’s too wet or humid

-One not mentioned in the study is whether there’s enough oversight during the production process.
-For example, since our cacao varieties are made mostly by hand in small batches, the artisans visually check pretty much all the cacao seeds and remove any that look bad.
+One not mentioned in the study is whether there’s enough oversight at each step of the production process.
+Because our cacao varieties are made mostly by hand in small batches, the artisans visually check pretty much all the cacao seeds and remove any that look bad.

 What are the most effective ways of preventing mold contamination in cacao?

 The authors say, “Roasting nibs…at 105-150 ˚C, is considered to be the only step in chocolate production that destroys all microorganisms.”
 [7] That’s 221-302 ˚F!
-So claims of “raw” cacao being better aren’t taking that into account.
+So claims of “raw” cacao being better aren’t taking that into account, and high-temp roasting is actually the best way to prevent mold contamination.

 Our cacao is roasted over wood fire, the traditional way.
 The temperature is not measured.
 It’s more of an artisanal artform.
 But clearly from our test results, this is an effective practice.